 Visa Class A Stock Performance

-Visa has a performance score of 8 on a scale of 0 to 100.
-The entity has a beta of 1.05, which indicates a somewhat significant risk relative to the market.
+The entity has a beta of 1.15, which indicates a somewhat significant risk relative to the market.
 Visa returns are very sensitive to returns on the market.
 As the market goes up or down, Visa is expected to follow.
-Visa Class A right now has a risk of 1.36%.
-Please validate Visa kurtosis, market facilitation index, and the relationship between the semi variance and rate of daily change , to decide if Visa will be following its existing price patterns.
+At this point, Visa Class A has a negative expected return of -0.0756%.
+Please make sure to validate Visa's rate of daily change, and the relationship between the kurtosis and market facilitation index , to decide if Visa Class A performance from the past will be repeated at some point in the near future.

 Risk-Adjusted Performance